NVIDIA/NeMo/docs/source/asr/speech_intent_slot/configs.rst

 .. code-block:: yaml

   pretrained_encoder:
-  name: ssl_en_conformer_large  # which model use to initialize the encoder, set to null if not using any.
+    name: stt_en_conformer_ctc_large  # which model use to initialize the encoder, set to null if not using any.
+Only used to initialize training, not used in resuming from checkpoint.
     freeze: false  # whether to freeze the encoder during training.

   model:
     sample_rate: 16000
     encoder: